requirejs/requirejs/docs/faq-optimization.md

 You just want combine app.js, one.js, two.js and three.js into one script file, and you just want to process the .js files, you do not want the optimization tool to copy over your HTML and CSS, and therefore skip the CSS optimizations.

 In that case, create a build profile, call it app.build.js, and put it in the **scripts** directory.
 The app.build.js file can live anywhere, but just be sure to adjust the paths accordingly in the example below -- all paths will be relative to where the app.build.js is located.

-    require({
+Example app.build.js:

+    {
         baseUrl: "./"
-        dir: "../scripts-build"
+        dir: "../scripts-build",
-    },
-    "app");
+        modules: [
+            {
+                name: "app"
+            }
+        ]
+    }

 This build profile tells RequireJS to treat the baseUrl to find scripts as the current directory (the **scripts** directory since this example assumes app.build.js is in the **scripts** directory), and to put the built output in the **scripts-build** directory, which will be a sibling to the **scripts** directory.
 It is strongly suggested you use a different output directory than the source directory -- otherwise bad things will likely happen as the optimization tool overwrites your source.

-The final argument to the require() call, **"app"**, tells the build system to use app.js as the basis for the build layer.
+In the **modules** array, specify the module names that you want to optimize, in the example, "app". "app" will be mapped to app.js in your project.
 The build system will then trace the dependencies for app.js and inject them into the **scripts-build/app.js** file.

 To run the build on Unix/Linux systems, run this command from inside the **scripts** directory: